eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 ## 5. Removing a Codewind instance

-To remove a Codewind instance, see [Removing a Codewind instance](https://github.com/eclipse/codewind-operator/blob/master/README.md#removing-a-codewind-instance) in the codewind-operator readme.
+To remove a Codewind instance, see [Removing a Codewind instance](https://github.com/eclipse/codewind-operator/blob/master/README.md#removing-a-codewind-instance) in the codewind-operator readme file.

 ## Next steps